yedi/nutella/README.md

 ------------
 Your .nutella file should have the locations of all your movie files.
 The first line should have the number of movies in your collection.
-Every line after that should be formatted as such:
+Every line after that should be formatted as such
     <name of moviie>    <file location>

-e.g:
+e.g.
     2
     matrix      movies/matrix.txt
     starwars    movies/starwars.txt